rachelesmee/website/foss4guklocal2023/keyworth.md

 12:00 - 12:15|T.B.C.|
 12:15 - 12:30|Tony Brookes|Using QGIS to organise 500,000 years of history
 12:30 - 13:00|-|Lunch
-13:00 - 13:15|Dr Matt Arran|Open-source large-dataset geostatistics
+13:00 - 13:15|Matt Arran|Open-source large-dataset geostatistics
-13:15 - 13:30|Dr Matthew Paice|Updating the SDTM - challenges and the future
+13:15 - 13:30|Matthew Paice|Updating the SDTM - challenges and the future
 13:30 - 14:00|All|Field data capture discussion / Unconference
 14:00 - 14:30|All|Unconference / Unconference
 14:30 - 14:45|-|Break